AlexeiSrour/blog/posts/index.md

 A means to comment under posts ought to be facilitated.
 Perhaps further contact details ought to be provided to social media to further allow individuals to share posts or comment directly to the author with further information.
 Finally, a key requirement of hosting the blog will be organised, most likely via GitHub pages.

+Ultimately, this will be a long multi year project.
+Rather than implementing all these features fully realised, I will sooner be implementing basic functionalities incrementally to realise these individualy goals gradually.

 ---